ManishaArugula/Atliq-Hardware-Data-Analysis/README.md

 # 🛠 Atliqe Hardware – SQL Portfolio Project

+AtliQ Hardware, an Indian computer hardware company, supplies computer hardware and peripherals to many of its clients.
+These reports lack a factual basis and fail to provide a complete picture of the business.
+To address this, the project aims to develop a sales insights dashboard using Power BI.
+This tool will enable the sales director to access clear, data-driven insights daily, empowering him to make informed decisions and improve the company's sales decline.

 This repository contains a portfolio of **SQL queries** developed using **MySQL Server** to solve real-world business data analysis problems.
 The project is based on the **Atliqe Hardware** dataset and is organized into **Intermediate** and **Advanced SQL** sections, covering domains such as **customer behavior, sales performance, profitability, and forecasting**.

 ---